tjhsieh/SNP_Gradient_Vectorization/README.md

 <h3>To produce our results</h3>

 <p>
-	Use Jupyter Notebook environment to open SNP/demo.jpynb
+Use Jupyter Notebook environment to open SNP/demo.jpynb Use Jupyter Notebook environment to open LIVE/demo.jpynb

+ demo.ipynb
 </p>

 <pre>